wyxfhb/Open-Xml-LabVIEW/README.md

 This library provides functions for retrieving cell values and named ranges in an Excel worksheet:

 # Get Cell Value
-Returns the value of a given cell, handling numeric, boolean and string types.
+Returns the value of a given worksheet's cell, handling numeric, boolean and string types.

 ![readcell](sample_get_cell_value.png)